samyuktajayaram-stack/Technology-Design-Foundations/README.md

 ![PHOTO-2025-09-10-23-58-10](https://github.com/user-attachments/assets/f10f7e45-5178-4e97-8be8-a5ec457236e4)

 Finally, my rings were complete!
 I walked outside and picked up some leaves and flowers that had fallen on the ground and placed them in my ring.
 For my pegboard ring, I wove the words MDes into it.
-For further iterations of these rings, I pan on adding a support shaft on the side of the nature ring to better hold the plants I place in it.
+For further iterations of these rings, I plan on adding a support shaft on the side of the nature ring to better hold the plants I place in it.
 For the pegboard, I would like to place the holes slightly wider apart and have an odd number of holes in each column.

 Here are a few images of my rings: